Back to Blog

 Best for:

-• Completed project showcases
+• Completed project showcases on social media

-• Client presentations and proposals
+• Client referral videos and testimonial posts

-• Website portfolio entries
+• Website portfolio entries with motion above the fold

 • Google Business Profile videos

-Both tools work from photos you already have.
+This tool works from photos you already have.
 If you document your projects -- and you should be -- you already own the raw material for dozens of marketing videos.

 For Interior Designers